A review of mechanistic and data-driven models of terrorism and radicalization: Introduction

 \section{Introduction}

-The terrorist attacks of September $11^{th}$ 2001 destroyed lives and buildings, inflicting pain on many innocent families.
-Almost twenty years later, they have also profoundly changed our lives, from the mundane aspects of boarding an airplane to the definition of war, peace, tolerance.
-In their aftermath it is no longer shocking to view a line of code, a truck, a pair of shoes, or an aircraft as part of a sinister threat.
+The terrorist attacks of September $11^{th}$ 2001 destroyed lives and buildings, inflicting pain on many communities.
+More than twenty years later, they have also profoundly changed our lives, from the mundane aspects of boarding an airplane, to the definition of war, peace, tolerance.
+In their aftermath, it is no longer shocking to view a line of code, a truck, a pair of shoes, an aircraft as part of a sinister threat.
 At the same time, in the name of security and safety, we have witnessed the erosion of some of our civil liberties, and we have come to accept that the privacy of our email exchanges, computer log-ins, financial transactions, and travel records may no longer be sacrosanct.
-One of the most troubling aspect of the September $11^{th}$ events is that they instilled fear in the population, contributing to greater political polarization and divisiveness that continue to this day, periodically fueled by segments of the media and political punditry.
-Of course, this is the goal of terrorism, which in a nutshell is a political and psychological strategy to weaken the ``enemy'' from within.
+One of the most troubling aspects of the September $11^{th}$ events is that they instilled fear in the population, contributing to greater political polarization and divisiveness that continue to this day.
+Of course, this is the goal of terrorism, which in a nutshell is a political and psychological strategy to weaken the ``enemy'' from within \cite{HUD02, SPI09}.

-While on an unprecedented scale, the events of September $11^{th}$ are not isolated: terrorism, radicalization and the glorification of violence are worldwide phenomena that aim to disrupt civilian life and threaten security.
-In Figure \ref{start} we show global terrorist attacks between 1970 and 2015 as compiled by the National Consortium for Study of Terrorism and Responses to Terrorism \cite{STA18}.
-As can be seen, many corners of the world are hotspots for terrorist activity, inspired and driven by a wide spectrum of motivations or ideologies that can be religious, political, nationalist or subversive.
+While on an unprecedented scale, the events of September $11^{th}$ are not isolated: terrorism, radicalization and the glorification of violence are worldwide phenomena that aim to disrupt civilian life and threaten security \cite{DEK06}.
+Fig.\,\ref{start} shows global terrorist attacks between 1970 and 2015 as compiled by the National Consortium for Study of Terrorism and Responses to Terrorism \cite{STA18}.
+As can be seen, many corners of the world are hot-spots for terrorist activity, inspired and driven by a wide spectrum of motivations or ideologies that can be religious, political, nationalist or subversive.
 Extremists exploit traditional and, in an increasingly globalized world, online tools to disseminate propaganda, recruit new adherents, plot attacks \cite{DEA16}.
 They do so often unhindered by geographical boundaries.
 The question of how to guarantee an open society, freedom of expression, belief, movement while at the same time preventing violence, is an unresolved one, dating all the way back to classical antiquity \cite{YON56}.